jonathan46000/pso_python/README.md

 Some updates have not incorporated appropriate handling for all boundary conditions.
 This bug is known and is being worked on.
 The most consistent boundary type at the moment is Random.
 If constraints are violated, but bounds are not, currently random bound rules are used to deal with this problem.

 ### Multi-Object Optimization
 The no preference method of multi-objective optimization, but a Pareto Front is not calculated.
-Instead the best choice (smallest norm of output vectors) is listed as the output.
+Instead, the best choice (smallest norm of output vectors) is listed as the output.

 ### Objective Function Handling
 The optimizer minimizes the absolute value of the difference from the target outputs and the evaluated outputs.
 Future versions may include options for function minimization absent target values.